 Every time we improve access to buildings, we need to review fire safety and evacuation procedures.
-There are gaps and conflicts between access and egress which need to be filled and resolved:
+There are gaps and conflicts between access and egress which need to be filled and resolved.
+We can provide an access audit report and fire risk assessment for your premises to help you to look after your customers and fullfill your legal duties.

 How do you notify people who are deaf or with hearing loss of fire alarm activation?